ianrumford/ianrumford.github.com/source/_posts/2014-02-19-a-little-sugar-with-your-clojure-aspect-contracts.markdown

 ability to create an infinite loop if a "downstream" mnemonic refers to an "upstream" one.

-_It would be possible to "remember" used mnemonics during evaluation but not done so yet._
+_Its possible to "remember" used mnemonics during evaluation but not done so yet - on the list of improvments._

 #### Beware mnemonic gotchas - incompatible argument assertions

-If a custom mnemonic's argument assertions conflict with an explicit predicate, built-in mnemonic (e.g. :map) or another custom mnemonic, the contract will include more than one, but potentially different, assertions for the same argument.
-Which will fail miserably.
+If a custom mnemonic's argument assertions conflict with an explicit predicate, built-in mnemonic (e.g. :map) or another custom mnemonic, the contract will include more than one, but potentially incompatible, assertions for the same argument.
+Which may fail miserably.

 Note though that duplicate assertions for the same argument will be **distinct**-ified and cause no issue.